yandongxiao/golang/README.md

 # Go 1.1 is released

 The most significant improvements are performance-related.
 We have made optimizations in the compiler and linker, garbage collector, goroutine scheduler, map implementation, and parts of the standard library.

-It is likely that your Go code will run noticeably faster when built with Go 1.1.
+**It is likely that your Go code will run noticeably faster when built with Go 1.1.**

 ## 摘要

-1. add method value, like a.Foo.
-And method expresstion like A.Foo
+1. remains compatible with Go 1.0. 保持了完全兼容
-2. the addition of a race detector
+1. the addition of a race detector
-3. expand stand library, changes to go command
+1. expand stand library, changes to go command
-4. remains compatible with Go 1.0. 保持了完全兼容
-5. Both the gc and gccgo implementations now make int and uint 64 bits on 64-bit platforms
+1. **add method value, like a.Foo.
+And method expresstion like A.Foo**

 ## Unicode